ObsidianToAnki/Obsidian_to_Anki/README.md

 ## Usage
 For simple documentation, run the script with the `-h` flag.

+Note that you need to have Anki running when using the script.

 In the markdown file, you must format your notes as follows:

 START